icon

 • Frequent driving.
 The more you drive, the more likely you are to cause a car accident.
 If you do cause one, it may end up impacting several vehicles at once.
 In this case, your regular auto insurance coverage may not be enough to pay for all the damages, or the ensuing lawsuits.

-• You have a child.
+• Having a child.
 Little children are as unpredictable as pets.
 If your child damages someone’s property, your regular home insurance could cover the costs, but not in all cases.
 If the payout from your home insurance is not enough, umbrella insurance will pick up the slack.

-• You rent out properties.
+• Renting out properties.
 If you are renting out either your home or other properties (via Airbnb or Vrbo, for example), there’s a risk of someone getting injured on your premises.
 If a lawsuit drains your regular insurance funds, the umbrella insurance can cover the rest.

 What does umbrella insurance cover and not cover?